What is Propane Gas? What Does Propane Do – Who Uses Propane and for What Purposes

 Propane is also used by business and agricultural for all sorts of applications.

-Propane comes from natural gas processing and oil refining.
-It is used as heating, cooking and auto fuel.
+Propane comes from natural gas processing and petroleum refining.

 Propane Physical Properties